turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

             i++;
         };

-        //Making transaction to the MainContract instance, for creating a new election await this.app.mainInstance.createElection([electionDetails.electionname, electionDetails.description], electionDetails.candidates, {from: this.app.account[0]})
+        // Making transaction to the MainContract instance, for creating a new election await this.app.mainInstance.createElection([electionDetails.electionname, electionDetails.description], electionDetails.candidates, {from: this.app.account[0]})

         window.location = '/active';